INRIA/scikit-learn-mooc/slides/bias_vs_variance.md

 				class="shift-up" width="90%">]

 ???
-Even more importantly, for a give region of the input space, the underfitting models tend to make similar kinds of prediction errors.
+Even more importantly, for a given region of the input space, the underfitting models tend to make similar kinds of prediction errors.

 ---